-To maintain maximum quality the Codex software can package the Canon Cinema RAW data recorded from the C500 into .rmf files.
-The .rmf extension stands for Raw Media File.
-These contain the original camera sensor data, and there is a file per frame.
+To maintain maximum quality the Codex software can package the ARRIRAW data recorded from the Alexa into .ari files.
+These contain the original camera sensor data along with a range of useful metadata, and there is a file per frame.